Christopher J. Hoffmann, MD, MPH, Johns Hopkins University School of Medicine

 A total of 82,426 people with HIV and 329,704 matched controls met the inclusion criteria.
 Slightly more than 40% entered observation in 2011 and were between ages 19 and 44 years (42.6%).
 A larger proportion of people with HIV had a history of chronic kidney disease, liver disease, depression, antihypertensive medication use, statin use, tobacco use, and polypharmacy.
 Of people with HIV, 50.2% were receiving nucleoside reverse transcriptase inhibitors, 44.2% were receiving nonnucleoside reverse transcriptase inhibitors, 22.1% were receiving protease inhibitors, and 21.7% were receiving other antiretroviral medications (e.g., integrase strand transferase inhibitors, entry inhibitors, pharmacokinetic enhancers).

 During a median follow-up of 1.6 years, 3,287 ASCVD events were identified in the database.
 The hazard for composite ASCVD was higher among people with HIV (hazard ratio, 1.29; 95% confidence interval, 1.18-1.40) than those without HIV.
 The hazard was also higher for MI, stroke, and lower-limb arterial disease for people with HIV.
 The use of statins reduced the hazard of each outcome among people with HIV, although the hazard trend remained higher among people with HIV.
-When adjusting ASCVD events by characteristics, the hazard was highest among individuals aged 19 to 44 years compared with matched individuals without HIV, suggesting an interaction between age and HIV and hazard of ASCVD.
+When adjusting ASCVD events by characteristics, the hazard was highest among individuals aged 19 to 44 years compared with matched individuals without HIV, suggesting an interaction between age and HIV and the hazard of ASCVD.
 No characteristics (e.g., statin use) negated the increased hazard for ASCVD among people with HIV.

 This study suggests that people with HIV who are in care now or were in the past few years are at higher risk for ASCVD than age- and sex-matched controls.
-The finding of highest risk among individuals aged 19 to 44 years is notable because this population is likely to have been diagnosed with HIV recently and have initiated ART soon after diagnosis with the contemporary ART regimens that are less likely to cause atherosclerosis than older regimens.
-The results of this study suggest a persistence of ASCVD risk even among individuals recently infected with HIV and started on ART.
+The finding of the highest risk among individuals aged 19 to 44 years is notable because this population is likely to have been diagnosed with HIV recently and have initiated ART soon after diagnosis with the contemporary ART regimens that are less likely to cause atherosclerosis than older regimens.
+The results of this study suggest the persistence of ASCVD risk even among individuals recently infected with HIV and started on ART.

-ASCVD risk reduction includes the use of statins as well as overall reduction in cholesterol, blood pressure control, smoking cessation, and HIV virologic suppression.
+ASCVD risk reduction includes the use of statins as well as an overall reduction in cholesterol, blood pressure control, smoking cessation, and HIV virologic suppression.
 The investigators did not include laboratory data, blood pressure measurements, or prior ART history, and controlling for these might have reduced the effect size of the observed association between HIV and ASCVD.
 In addition, this study was not designed to assess for an association between ASCVD and HIV among people with HIV initiated on rapid ART with regimens not believed to be associated with atherosclerosis.
 Another limitation is that the causes of stroke and MI were not assessed to differentiate between atherosclerotic and non-atherosclerotic events (i.e., type 2 MI).
 A higher proportion of non-atherosclerotic events among people with HIV may partly explain the association found by the investigators, and this could be the reason for a larger association effect size among those aged 19 to 44 years.
 Despite these limitations, this study provides a reminder to optimize ASCVD management among people with HIV.